Consistency at an early age is key to getting your little one ready to sleep all night

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Research shows that a consistent bedtime routine can help your child sleep better with fewer and shorter late-night wakeups.
-An added bonus?
-Parents typically improve their moods in those situations, too.
+Research shows that a consistent bedtime routine can help your child sleep better, with fewer and shorter late-night wake-ups.
+(Parents and caregivers typically find it easier to catch ZZZs with fewer disturbances in those situations, too.)

-So, what goes into making a baby bedtime routine that makes DreamLand a regular stop?
-For directions, let’s turn to pediatrician Heidi Szugye, DO, IBCLC.
+So, how and when should you start creating a baby bedtime routine to get them on a regularly scheduled trip to Dreamland?
+For directions, let’s turn to pediatrician Heidi Szugye, DO.

 Babies enter this world on their own clock.
-They don’t really know the difference between 2 p.m. and 2 a.m., after all.
+They don’t know the difference between 2 p.m. and 2 a.m.
 That’s because they have yet to develop their circadian rhythm, the 24-hour internal clock that controls sleep-wake cycles.

-“Your goal should be to set up a nice and consistent bedtime routine that is calming and will help them wind down,” explains Dr. Szugye.
-“Follow the routine every night and your baby will begin to understand when it’s time to sleep.”
+“Your goal should be to set up a consistent routine that’s calming and will help them wind down,” explains Dr. Szugye.
+“Follow the routine every night, and your baby will begin to understand when it’s time to sleep.”

 Advertisement

-A soothing bath 90 minutes to an hour before bedtime helps trigger sleep.
-The reason?
+A soothing bath before bedtime helps trigger sleep.
 It all has to do with your baby’s core body temperature.

 A warm bath stimulates blood circulation to your baby’s hands, feet and extremities.
 This thermoregulatory response leads to a cooling of your baby’s internal core — a pattern also associated with sleep.